Volkswagen DieselGate Scandal 2015 – What You Should Know

-There are around eleven million cars affected worldwide with approximately 450,000 vehicles in the United states.
-These vehicles include:
+There are around eleven million cars affected worldwide, with approximately 450,000 vehicles in the United States.

 - 2010 – 2015 Audi A3s

 - 2012 – 2015 Beetle and Beetle Convertible Models

 - 2010 – 2015 Golfs